Hanshin 5500 series: History

 The first trains entered service in 1995.
 Nine four-car sets were built by 2000.

 Refurbishment

 The fleet underwent a programme of refurbishment from 2017, with the first set, 5501, treated in April 2017.
 Refurbishment includes the addition of external passenger door control buttons, full-colour LED destination display panels, and a new blue livery.

 Transfer to the Mukogawa Line

 Hanshin unveiled the first 5500 series set modified for use on the Mukogawa Line in March 2020.
 The set was modified from set 5513, which was split into two 2-car sets: 5513+5913 and 5514+5914.
 The 591x cars were fitted with driver's cabs based on those of the 9000 series and two single-arm pantographs.
 Hanshin confirmed that they would also modify set 5511 as such.

-The converted 5500 series sets entered service on the Mukogawa Line on 6 June 2020, replacing the 7861 series sets that were previously used on the line.
+The converted 5500 series sets entered service on the Mukogawa Line on 6 June 2020, replacing the 7861 series sets previously used.